 Very few people are willing to dress scantily on the streets or go swimming in bikinis during the winter; everyone is covered up with warm clothes.
 Winter, therefore, means that men and women alike see very little of each other’s bare skin.
 That scarcity breeds desire.

-Going by recent findings by the University of Groningen, Netherlands, women have a 30 percent higher chance of experiencing an orgasm when wearing socks than when going without.
+Going by recent findings by the University of Groningen, Netherlands, women have a 30 percent higher chance of experiencing an peak when wearing socks than when going without.
 Wearing socks to bed during the summer isn’t the smartest thing to do, but everyone is excused for doing the same thing during the winter.

-7. Sex is an effective warmth generator
+7. Making love is an effective warmth generator

 Besides the physical cold, winter also precipitates social isolation and—by extension—social coldness.
 People get lonely due to reduced outdoor activity, and that prompts them to seek warmth in their own way.

 Hot coffee, hot showers, dressing warmly, and sitting by the fire helps with physical coldness.
 What about the social coldness?
-Cuddling and having lots of sex is the only scientifically proven way of shedding it.
+Cuddling and having lots of love is the only scientifically proven way of shedding it.